TheLindaProjectInc/MIPs/mip-0.md

 ## References

-This is a section for references such as links to other documents (BIP, QIP or MIP) or to reference implementations.
+This is a section for references such as links to other documents (MIP, BIP, EIP or QIP) or to reference implementations.